tyataamrita/Qa_Practice/README.md

 ---
 ##  Understanding the Application (Test Planning)
-For login functonality ,I selected SauceDemo as the test website which provides a login page for authentication.
+For login functonality, I selected SauceDemo as the test website which provides a login page for authentication.

-After  analyzing website ,I identified different test scenarios for login functionality, including valid and invalid credentials.
+After  analyzing website, I identified different test scenarios for login functionality, including valid and invalid credentials.
 The login page consists of:

 - **Username field** (Input)
 - **Password field** (Input)